EmergentOrder/onnx-scala/README.md

 * Reshape
 * Sigmoid
 * Softmax

+You can also pass entire models to nGraph (see Execution Modes below) to enable its more extensive set of [supported operators](https://github.com/NervanaSystems/ngraph/tree/v0.25.0/src/ngraph/frontend/onnx_import/op).
+More backends may be added in due time.

 All together, these should enable model inspection and modification, extra compile-time assurances, mixing/matching of backend operator implementations and integration into JVM-based production systems, for a start.